Student Organization Handbook

 Section 5: Withholding/Withdrawing of Official Recognition

 Official recognition of any fraternity, sorority, living group, honor society, religious, political, professional/academic related, or other student organizations that discriminates on the basis of sex, religion, national origin, ethnicity, color, age, gender, gender identity or expression, marital status, citizenship, sexual orientation, or disability shall be withdrawn.
 The prohibition on membership policies that discriminate on the basis of gender does not apply to athletic groups/clubs, social fraternities or sororities, or to other university living groups.
 All new and continuing student organizations must include this non-discrimination provision in their bylaws.
+SABC funds may be revoked if there is any violation of university, local, state, or federal laws.
 Furthermore, official recognition of a student organization may be withdrawn for hazing as defined in the hazing section (see Chapter 8: Code of Conduct for Student Organizations).

 Section 6: Responsibilities of Recognized Student Organizations

 Recognized student organizations and their officers should be aware of the following responsibilities:

 - To inform members of the organizations that they will be responsible for conforming to all university, local, state or federal laws and regulations.

 - Officers may be responsible for the actions of the members of the organization.